christinem/studenttomentor/README.md

 - Administrators cannot see which user each application belongs to

 - An interests table is present in the model.
-We intended for administrators to be able to add interests to this table so users can choose interests from a predefined list
+We intended for administrators to be able to add and delete interests so users can choose interests from a predefined list

 # Notes